abpframework/abp/docs/en/Blog-Posts/2022-11-14 v7_0_Preview/POST.md

 ![](tenant-admin-password.gif)

-ABP 7.0 allows setting the tenant admin's password from the Host side.
-You can set a new password to any tenant admin's password from the Tenants page if you are the Host of the system.
+ABP Commercial's SaaS module now allows setting the tenant admin's password from the host side.
+You can set a new password to any tenant admin's password from the Tenants page if you are a host user of the system.

 ### WeChat and Alipay Integrations for the Payment Module